CloudChaoszero/CloudChaoszero.github.io/_posts/2020-04-03-SQL-Readability.md

 When a developer initially writes the code their knowledge of the system is very detailed and complex.
 And in it, they've spent a substantial amount of time to know the logical conditions, output, and corner cases--well hopefully.

-1 year later, another person would like to change this query due to updated business logic respective of the query implementation.
+1 year later, another person would like to change this query due to updated business logic regarding the query implementation.

 Recall the logic being complex?
 Well, this developer added another layer of complexity as well--poor formatting, which can actually put-off, confuse, or just reduce productivity for the current individual.

-This new developer may experence:
+This new developer may experience:
-* Difficult to understand logic and ouuts
+* Difficult to understand logic and outputs
 * Longer to debug
 * Maintenance issues
 * The complexity of reading code